Can a will and health care power of attorney executed in West Virginia be admitted for probate and decisions in North Carolina?

 Admission of an Out-of-State Will in North Carolina Probate

 North Carolina law allows a will executed in another state to be admitted for probate here as long as it is valid where it was signed.
-Under North Carolina’s probate code, any will admitted in West Virginia that meets West Virginia’s requirements will also qualify in North Carolina probate.
-See North Carolina General Statutes Chapter 31, Article 1 (“Definitions and Will Formalities”).
+Under North Carolina law, a written will executed outside North Carolina is valid in North Carolina if it complies with the law of the place where it was executed, the law of the testator’s domicile at the time of execution, or North Carolina law.
+See North Carolina General Statutes Chapter 31, Article 1.

-To admit a West Virginia will in a North Carolina court, an interested person must file a petition for probate in the county clerk’s office.
-The petition must include:
+To admit a West Virginia will in a North Carolina court, an interested person must apply for probate with the clerk of superior court in the proper county.
+The application must include:

-• The original will or a certified copy
+- The original will or a duly authenticated copy if the will has been probated elsewhere

 The clerk will review the documents and, if everything is in order, enter an order admitting the will to probate.
 Once admitted, the personal representative may distribute assets in accordance with the will and North Carolina law.